 NOTE 1: UE-DS-TT Residence Time is the same for uplink and downlink traffic and applies to all traffic classes.

-2. Per traffic class delay between the UE and the UPF/NW-TT that terminates the N6 interface (including UPF and NW-TT residence times), independent of frame length that a given 5GS deployment supports.
-The per-traffic class delay between the UE and the UPF/NW-TT is pre-configured in the TSN AF (see clause 5.28.4).
+2. Per traffic class minimum and maximum delays between the UE and the UPF/NW-TT that terminates the N6 interface (including UPF and NW-TT residence times), independent of frame length that a given 5GS deployment supports.
+The per-traffic class delays between the UE and the UPF/NW-TT are pre-configured in the TSN AF (see clause 5.28.4).

 The TSN AF calculates the 5GS independentDelayMin and independentDelayMax values for each port pair and for each traffic class using the above components.

-NOTE 2: With supporting the hold and forward buffering mechanism in UE-DS-TT and NW-TT, the values of independentDelayMax and independentDelayMin for 5GS Bridge can be the same.

 The dependentDelayMin and dependentDelayMax for 5GS Bridge specify the time range for a single octet of an Ethernet frame to transfer from ingress to egress and include the time to receive and store each octet of the frame, which depends on the link speed of the ingress Port as per IEEE 802.1Qcc [95].

-NOTE 3: Further details how TSN AF determines dependentDelayMin and dependentDelayMax and is up to implementation.
+NOTE 2: Further details how TSN AF determines dependentDelayMin and dependentDelayMax are up to implementation.

-Since Residence times may vary among UEs and among UPFs, the 5GS Bridge Delay is determined after the PDU Session Establishment for the corresponding UPF and the UE by the TSN AF.
+Since Residence times may vary among UEs and per traffic class delay between the UE and the UPF/NW-TT may vary among UPFs, the 5GS Bridge Delay is determined after the PDU Session Establishment for the corresponding UPF and the UE by the TSN AF.
 The TSN AF deduces the related port pair(s) from the port number of the DS-TT Ethernet port and port number of the serving NW-TT Ethernet port(s) when the TSN AF receives the 5GS Bridge information for a newly established PDU Session and caculates the bridge delays per port pair.

 5.28 Support of integration with TSN